aymanabdelsalam/tech-news-telegram-bot/README.md

 # tech-news-telegram-bot
-Python bot to fetch, summarize, translate tech news and send to Telegram.
+Python bot to fetch tech news and send to Telegram.